varu87/program-scheduler/README.md

 A program scheduler application built using SvelteKit as part of a CRM tool for golf clubs.
 It allows users to schedule and export yearly programs.

+- The hamburger icon button opens the modal to assign the program for the year or a month.
+- The clear icon button removes the program for the whole year or the selected month.
+- The export icon button exports the program into a csv file.
+- Clicking on a particular date opens the modal to assign the program for the date.

 ## Features

 - Schedule program for the whole year or a month or a day.